worthingtonjg/healthyagainfoundation/about.md

 ---

 My name is Jonathan Worthington.
 This blog documents my struggles with Type 2 Diabetes and things that have helped me improve my condition over time.

+### My Struggle with Diabetes

+Click <a href="{{ site.baseurl }}/pre-diabetes-diagnosis">here</a> to learn more about my struggle with diabetes and how I beat it.

 ### More Information